piyushh-k/Tic-Tac-Toe-game/README.md

 The game checks if there is a winner after each move.
 If a player wins, their symbol is displayed on the screen.<br>
 If all squares are filled without a winner, the game ends in a draw.<br>
 You can reset the game anytime by clicking the "Reset Game" button.<br>
+You can go back to previous moves by the corresponding buttons. <br>
 ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 Game Logic:<br>